 Remember that cars rarely look out for motorcycles.
-If you are prepared for them to cut you off or miss sight of you, then you can dramatically decrease your risk for accident.
+If you are prepared for them to cut you off or lose sight of you, then you can dramatically decrease your risk for an accident.
 Some things to do while on the road to ensure safety include:

 - Never speed

-- Never ride in a vehicle or truck’s blind spot
+- Never ride in a vehicle’s or truck’s blind spot

-- Always using your turn signals when turning or switching lanes
+- Always use your turn signals when turning or switching lanes

 - Never tailgate